Skip to main content

 Sunset at the Liverpool Telescope

-As it is still quite bright at sunset, the telescope takes observations that will be used to calibrate the observations taken during the rest of the night.
+Just before sunset, the telescope systems start up.
+If the weather is OK, the telescope's enclosure will open by itself, and observations will start.
+As it is still quite bright at sunset, the telescope takes data that will be used to calibrate the observations taken during the rest of the night.

 During the Night